-The decision on application method for herbicides boils down to two main factors: (a) target type and (b) mode of action.
-In general, broadleaf plants are easier to target and wet due to their comparatively large target (leaf) size and their high wettability.
-There are exceptions, of course – at the cotyledon stage, these plants can be very small and a finer spray may be needed.
+The decision on which application method is best for herbicides boils down to two main factors: (a) target type and (b) mode of action.
+In general, it’s easier for sprays to stick to broadleaf plants on account of their comparatively larger leaf size and better wettability compared to grassy plants.
+There are exceptions, of course – at the cotyledon stage, broadleaf plants can be very small and a finer spray with tighter droplet spacing may be needed.
 Water sensitive paper is a very useful tool to make that assessment.
 Imagine if a tiny cotyledon could fit between deposits – that could be a miss!

 Some weeds are also more difficult to wet, and those may also need a finer spray or a better surfactant for proper leaf contact.
 An easy test is to apply plain water to the leaf with a spray bottle.
-If the water beads off or the droplets remain perched on top in discrete spheres, the surface is hard to wet.
+If the water beads off or the droplets remain perched on top in discrete spheres, the surface is considered hard to wet.
+Most grassy weeds are hard to wet, while most broadleaf weeds are easy to wet.

-Grassy weeds are as a rule both smaller, more vertically oriented, and almost without exception more difficult to wet than broadleaf species.
+Grassy weeds are an especially difficult target because they have smaller, more vertically oriented leaves, and almost without exception are more difficult to wet than broadleaf species.
 All these factors call for finer sprays for effective targeting and spray retention.

 There are about thirty mode of action (MOA) groups among the herbicides with about ten accounting for the majority in Canadian prairie agriculture.
 It’s probably an over-simplification to categorize them into just two groups – systemic and contact.
 But that grouping goes a long way to making an application decision.

-Contact products (MOA Group 6, 10, 14, 22, 27) must form a deposit that has good coverage.
-Droplets need to be closely spaced and cover a significant proportion of the surface area because their symptoms appear under the droplet, and don’t spread far from there.
+Contact products (MOA Group 5, 6, 10, 14, 22, 27) must form a deposit that provides good coverage.
+Good coverage is an ambiguous term that basically means that droplets need to be closely spaced and cover a significant proportion of the surface area because their physiological effects occur under the droplet, and don’t spread far from there.
 One way to generate more droplets is to reduce droplet diameter, another is to add more water.
-A reasonable combination of both is ideal.
+A reasonable combination of both is ideal because simply making droplets smaller creates issues with evaporation and drift.

 Systemic products (MOA Group 1, 2, 4, 9) will translocate within the plant to their site of action after uptake.
 As a result, coverage is less important as long as sufficient dose is presented to the plant.
 In practice, this means coarser sprays and/or less water may be acceptable.